Expressive speech delay in a two-year-old

 In March of 2018 I was contacted by the mother of a 2.5-year-old boy whom I will call Hugo, in regards to a diagnosis of expressive speech delay.

-"He has fewer than 20 words and they are not clear and different words may sound the same.
+"He has fewer than 20 words and they are not clear.
+Different words may sound the same.
 He gets frustrated that others don’t understand him.
 He understands everything.
 He has had speech therapy weekly for the past year but there have only been small gains in his speech."

 His mother reported that the speech issue started when he was around 9 months old.
 He had already started to say pop-pop, but then stopped and no new words came.